 Type III: A calibration capability, within a laboratory, mobile or fixed, with the appropriate reference or working standards, of which the main purpose is to provide a reference.
 A laboratory with this type of capability usually has minimal means to monitor its calibration system.
 It relies mainly on the values assigned by higher echelon laboratories to its standards and uses these values with few other considerations to assign values or verify the compliance of equipment being calibrated to their specifications and tolerances or to written standards.
 This could be an on-site service subject to a wide range of environmental factors.

-The "Calibration and Measurement Capability" of the laboratory includes the uncertainty associated with the calibration of the laboratory's reference or transfer standard by NRC, or by a laboratory acceptable to CLAS, uncertainties caused by the transportation of the calibrated reference standard from NRC (or other laboratories) to the laboratory, uncertainties of the calibration process in the laboratory, and uncertainties due to the behaviour of the most ideal available standard or measurement device for a specific measurement technology.
+The calibration measurement capability of the laboratory includes the uncertainty associated with the calibration of the laboratory's reference or transfer standard by NRC, or by a laboratory acceptable to CLAS, uncertainties caused by the transportation of the calibrated reference standard from NRC (or other laboratories) to the laboratory, uncertainties of the calibration process in the laboratory, and uncertainties due to the behaviour of the most ideal available standard or measurement device for a specific measurement technology.
 These uncertainties include components which could have been evaluated by statistical methods on a series of repeated measurements and which can be characterised by experimental standard deviations.
 The other components, which can also be characterized by standard deviations, are evaluated from assumed probability distributions based on experience or other information.
 These have been combined to form an expanded uncertaintyU = kuc with U determined from a combined standard uncertainty uc and a coverage factor k = 2.
 Since it can be assumed that the probability distribution characterised by the reported result and uc is approximately normal, the value of a calibrated device can be asserted to lie in the interval represented by the expanded uncertainty U with a level of confidence of approximately 95 percent.
 The uncertainties quoted do not include the possible effects on the calibrated device of transportation, long term stability or intended use.

-The uncertainty of a specific calibration by the laboratory can be greater than the best measurement capability because it will include uncertainties due to the actual condition and behaviour of the customer's device during its calibration.
+The uncertainty of a specific calibration by the laboratory can be greater than the callibration measurement capability because it will include uncertainties due to the actual condition and behaviour of the customer's device during its calibration.

 CLAS certification and SCC accreditation is the formal recognition of specific calibration capabilities.
 Neither the NRC nor SCC guarantee the accuracy of individual calibrations by the laboratory.

-National Research Council of Canada website usability assessment
+National Research Council of Canada exit survey

 Please take a few minutes at the end of your visit today to anonymously help us improve the NRC website.